 6. Vehicle Replacement Cost Coverage

-Replacement cost coverage is a relatively new option that you can buy instead of gap coverage.
+New car replacement coverage is a relatively new option that you can buy instead of gap insurance.
 Insurers offer this plan for newer vehicles, preferably within two years of the current model year.

-The replacement cost coverage pays for a vehicle’s replacement if it’s damaged beyond repair.
-The insurer replaces your vehicle with a current model that’s similarly equipped.
+This coverage pays for a vehicle’s replacement with a current model that’s similarly equipped, if the original vehicle is damaged beyond repair.

 In replacement cost insurance, your plan covers the cost of replacing the car with a model similar to the one you had.
 The insurer does not have deductions for depreciation.